wstrinz/cogibara/README.md

 ## Usage

+**Gem API**
+You can use the gem as a part of any Ruby program

+    require 'cogibara'
+    Cogibara::dispatcher.config_from_yaml('./config.yml')
+    Cogibara::message_handler.handle("hello!")
+        # => "How Are you?"
+    Cogibara::message_handler.handle("what is the square root of 9954")
+        #=> "3 sqrt(1106)"
+    Cogibara::message_handler.handle("how's the weather?")
+        #=> "Currently Overcast, 65 degrees, cloud cover 99%, then
+            Sprinkling for the hour."

+**Executable**
-The gem will install two executables; `cogibara-local` and `cogibara-redis`.
-Both should run fine out of the box, but many functions require an API key or account credentials to work properly.
+The gem will install the `cogibara` executable.
+You can run it without arguments for to get to a basic interactive loop, but many functions require an API key or account credentials to work properly.
 See the Configuration section for more information.

-**Cogibara Local**

-    cogibara-local -m "hows it going?"
+    cogibara -m "hows it going?"
       #=> cogibara: Good and you?

-    cogibara-local -c config.rb -m "what time is it in the netherlands?"
+    cogibara -c config.rb -m "what time is it in the netherlands?"
       #=> cogibara: 7:30:40 am CEST  |  Wednesday, May 29, 2013